bdsmith147/quanta_qiskit_workshop/README.md

 By the end of this session, participants will be able to:
 1. Identify the Qiskit Textbook as a free resource for personal learning of quantum computation.
 2. Construct and execute a quantum circuit using Qiskit.
-3. Recognize various single- and multi-qubit gates and predict their effects on a qubit's state.
+3. Recognize several single- and multi-qubit gates and predict their effects on a qubit's state.

+## :speech_balloon: Challenge Partners:
+Learning is often accelerated and more effective with others.

-## :loudspeaker: Preliminary Instructions:
+## :loudspeaker: Preliminary Instruction:
 * State space of a qubit
 * Setting up a quantum cicuit
   * The difference between classical and quantum channels